 This beautiful picture book biography uses simple text and child-friendly illustrations to show how one little girl achieved her dreams through hard work and perseverance.

 Mae Jemison always wanted to be an astronaut.
 When she shares her dream with her teacher, however, she is deterred and encouraged to be a nurse instead.
 Mae is shattered by this dismissal.
 Luckily her supportive parents encourage her by advising, “You must always repeat to yourself: If I can dream it, if I can believe in it, and if I work hard for it; anything is possible.”
 Mae Jemison kept these words close to her heart and worked hard to achieve her goal.
 She became both a doctor and the first African American woman in space.

 Joan Procter, Dragon Doctor: The Woman Who Loved Reptiles by Patricia Valdez; illustrated by Felicita Sala, 2018

 (Ages 5 – 8)

 Where many of us would squirm at the sight of a snake or lizard, Joan Procter collected and studied them.
 She even received a pet crocodile on her sixteenth birthday!
 Her love of reptiles never waned and she became the curator at the Natural History Museum and then the London Zoo at a young age.
 Soon she was famous for her expertise and for being the first to bring Komodo dragons to Europe.
-Even though Joan suffered from chronic illness and passed away at the age of thirty-four, she is remembered for her incredible accomplishments in such a short time.

 An author’s note provides additional information on her amazing life as well as the history behind Komodo dragons.
 Joan’s interesting story is set against incredible illustrations making this a perfect choice for a STEM (Science Technology Engineering and Math) themed storytime or for any child who enjoys learning something new.